marcomorain/tcat/README.md

 2014-02-09T20:58:44+0000  round-trip min/avg/max/stddev = 106.783/110.892/116.658/4.198 ms
 ```

-## Advanced Usage
 Time Cat prepends each line of input with a timestamp followed by a single tab character.
+This will be the first whitespace character on the live.
 This means that it is very easy to remove the timestamps again.
 You can use `cut -f 2`, for example.
 ```
 $ echo foo
 foo